arcetri/sts/README.md

 # NIST Statistical Test Suite

+**NOTE: Recent changes to this README.md file on 2023 Mar 29**:

-NOTE: The [Google Drive sts-data folder][generatordata] link has been changed as 2023 Mar 29 to allow public access.
-Sorry about that!
+* The [Google Drive sts-data folder][generatordata] link has been changed to allow public access.
+* Added a "_p.s._" about LandRnd at the bottom.
+* Added link to the [improved SP800-22Rev1a paper][improved-paper].

 This project is a considerably improved version of the [NIST Statistical Test Suite][site] (**STS**), a collection of tests used in the evaluation of the randomness of bitstreams of data.

 ## Purpose